Visit China’s Tea Gardens

-Click on the links below (or on the left) to see a day-by-day itinerary for each tour.
+Click on the links below (or on the left) to see a day-by-day itinerary.

-We are expecting full tours this year.
-To sign up for a tour, please contact us.
-You will need to place a $1500 deposit to hold your spot, so we can start reserving hotels and transportation for you.
-Your deposit is refundable until February 15, 2013 minus credit card processing fees.
+We are expecting a full tour this year.
+To sign up for a tea tour, please contact us.
+You will need to place a $2000 deposit to hold your spot, so we can start reserving hotels and transportation for you.
+Your deposit is refundable until February 15, 2014 minus credit card processing fees.

 The first half of this page contains general information about the tours, and the second half has some steps to follow to prepare for your trip.
 If you have any questions or would like to sign up for a tour, please contact us.